hyperion-project/hyperion.ng/CONTRIBUTING.md

 [![Join Translation](https://img.shields.io/badge/POEditor-translate-green.svg)](https://poeditor.com/join/project/Y4F6vHRFjA)

 ## Development Setup

-> TODO: Be more specific, provide a Visual Studio Code workspace with plugins and pre configured build tasks

-Get Hyperion to compile: [Compile HowTo](CompileHowTo.md)
+You may already have an editor or IDE you want to use.
+In any case we provide a pre configured [Visual Studio Code](#visual-studio-code) setup.

 ## Workflow